gbroques/ose-3d-printer-workbench/README.md

 * Attaching axes to rotated frame is not supported.

 ## Supported FreeCAD Versions
-This workbench supports FreeCAD 16 or greater.
+This workbench supports FreeCAD 18.4.